 - I've learned a lot about product and UX; how teams are built (or rather, how effective product teams should be built); where product sits within startups and more established tech companies; the relationship between product and UX; and where data science teams fit into the mix (product development? evaluation?)

 - I had the opportunity to learn and practise human centred design methodologies in a variety of contexts; mainly through my work with RHoK partner organisations and non-profits, and working with a small team as part of my IDEO +Acumen Human Centred Design course.
-I also figured out that it is possible to have a successful career in both data science and human centred design (my ideal role), and that many organisations and companies are embracing this already.
+I also figured out that it is possible to have a successful career in both data science and human centred design (my ideal role), and was excited to discover that many organisations (including IDEO) are embracing this already.